 Acceptance into the Information Systems Major

-Computer Science majors may declare the Information Systems major with a cumulative grade point average of 2.80 or higher.
+Computer Science majors may switch to the Information Systems major provided they have maintained a cumulative grade point average of 2.80 or higher.

 Enrolling in ISE CoursesTo enroll in ISE courses, students must have completed all prerequisites with a grade of C or higher (Pass/No Credit grades are not acceptable to meet prerequisites).
 For transfer students, official transfer credit evaluations must have been completed and approved.

 Failure to satisfy the prerequisites or to attend the first class may result in deregistration.
 The Pass/No Credit option is not available to ISE majors for ISE courses.